-A post-payment claims review is an evaluation of a provider submitted claim to determine if the services were actually provided, medically necessary, coded correctly, and properly paid or denied.
-CGI Federal will identify both overpayments and underpayments in its audits.
+HMS will conduct post-payment claims reviews, which evaluate provider submitted claims to determine whether services were actually provided, medically necessary, coded correctly, and properly paid or denied.
+The RAC will identify both overpayments and underpayments in its audits.
 Post-payment claims reviews may include review of medical records or a review of claims data only.

 Are providers required to cooperate with the RAC?